melnik909/pure-css-text-loaders/README.md

 Text might be a part of UI animations.
 And it will be more intuitive than object animation because it doesn't cause confusing feelings.
 [Check it out on Codepen](https://codepen.io/melnik909/full/RwdBOVp)!
 ## Why it is cool
 1. Animations are done with care about people with motor disabilities
+2. Animations are friendly to Windows High Contrast Mode
-2. Support any direction of multi-language
+3. Support any direction of multi-language
-3. Easily customize using pure CSS
+4. Easily customize using pure CSS
 ## How use it
 Copy and paste the following HTML.
 ```html